werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_kubernetes_executor.md

     namespace: default
 ```

-Adjust gitlab-runner configuration (`/etc/gitlab-runner/config.toml`) to use this service account:
+Adjust the GitLab runner configuration (`/etc/gitlab-runner/config.toml`) to use this Service Account:

 ```toml
 [[runners]]